Chicago/opengrid/docs/finding-data/auto-refresh-search.md

-Auto refresh is an optional feature within the application that could be applied to a search.
-It’s displayed by the number of intervals in seconds (default is 30 seconds and maximum of 3600 seconds (60 minutes)).
+Auto refresh is an optional feature within the application that can be applied to a search.
-Refresh component in a map can be used for monitoring, performance or updates.

-When a search is submitted with auto-refresh; the data refreshes and re-plots itself keeping your map in sync with the latest data while the map is open.
+The refresh component is used for monitoring, performance, or updates related to data. &nbsp; Auto-refresh keeps the map in sync with tha latest data while the map is open.

-A user can observe the latest data on the map whether it’s using the application within the browser on a desktop or mobile device.
+When active, it refreshes in intervals of seconds (default is 30 seconds and maximum of 3600 seconds (60 minutes)); it refreshes and replots the latest data on the map whether its using the application on a desktop or mobile device.

 ![](../media/ar.jpg)
 <p align="center"><b>Auto-refresh example using markers on a map.</b></p>